 An awesome example of modern Kaido Racer style courtesy of @moonlightrunners

 This era in Japan also gave rise to the Bosozoku - roving gangs of street bike hooligans, who soon found themselves styling cars the same way they did their customized bikes.
 Giant exhaust pipes, wild and wide body kits which included long front splitters, insane paint jobs akin to American low-riders, and loud exhausts are hallmarks of the seemingly lawless Kaido Racer - a term coined by Japanese car magazine, Holiday Auto, nearly a full decade later.
 Modifications in this style were usually less about performance, and more about making a bold visual statement.
-While it represented a relatively niche subsect of autmotive culture, Kaido Racers and similar builds of the era still influence the automotive world today.
-The term "Shakotan" literally translates to "low car," generally referring to slammed cars with low-offet wheels and stretched tires.
+While it represented a relatively niche subsect of automotive culture, Kaido Racers and similar builds of the era still influence the automotive world today.
+The term "Shakotan" literally translates to "low car," generally referring to slammed cars with low-offset wheels and stretched tires.
 This movement birthed many automotive styles of today.

 The wild and extreme was a constant theme across the world in the '70s when it came to modifying vehicles.
 Visions of porthole windows, shag carpets, and incredible flake-filled airbrushed paint jobs on big panels come to mind when we think of the custom van culture that emerged around this time.
 The wide availability of cars with powerful V8s also had American enthusiasts cramming big V8 engines into anything it would fit into.
 The ability to "tune" a carburetor became more widespread, and DIY modification became more mainstream, at least within the enthusiast niche.
 For the next couple decades, altering air intake volume and air/fuel ratios would be the only way to reliably add gobs of power to an engine.